How to Calculate Insulin Dosing for Meals

 It helps you stay mindful of the number of carbs in each meal, including carbohydrates from beverages, dressings, and sauces.

-You learn how certain carbohydrates impact your glucose and how to adjust insulin and other medication needs accordingly.
+You learn how certain carbohydrates impact your blood glucose and how to adjust insulin and other medication needs accordingly.

 Reinforces food label reading skills, which is essential to managing diabetes.